How Much Will Healthcare Cost Me?

 The Healthcare Financial Management Association has done a good job of breaking down the meaning of some confusing healthcare jargon.
 However, even healthcare experts can still get confused when they try to identify the true costs of health care.
 What then?
 There are many variables to consider, so nailing down a price requires a lot of effort in narrowing down the question.
 For example, if a doctor performs two procedures with separate CPT codes, the patient may be charged for each procedure as a separate line item.
 If an identical procedure is performed on two patients—one in the hospital and one in an outpatient clinic—the hospital patient will receive a much larger bill including a hospital facility fee that may exceed $1,000.
 Anesthesia, lab work, immunizations, prescriptions, and any services not explicitly included in a doctor's visit will probably result in extra charges.

 If you're looking for the starting price on a first-time office visit with a new primary care physician, you've come to the right place!
 SAMI-Aid can help you make an apples-to-apples comparison without all the tedious guesswork.
-Our Physician Price Search tool is the first of its kind to provide you with this information.
+Our Provider and Price Search tool is the first of its kind to provide you with this information.
+SAMI-Aid Premium membership costs only $79.99 per month and includes top-priority personalized concierge service, 24/7 access to our Provider and Price Search tool, and two free virtual doctor's visits of your choice, including psychiatry.
 At SAMI-Aid, we believe that everyone should have access to medical information that allows them to meaningfully compare prices on all healthcare services before purchasing them.

 How can I be a smart healthcare consumer?

 If you'd like a more coherent and logical process for making health-related decisions, here are a few tips we recommend following.